GoogleChrome/developer.chrome.com/site/en/blog/passkeys-on-icloud-keychain/index.md

 implementation with iCloud Keychain.
 The API behavior between Chrome profile and iCloud Keychain are already identical.

-However, relying parties can distinguish the origin of a passkey whether it's created on iCloud Keychain or on Chrome profile if they wish, by looking at the [AAGUID](https://www.w3.org/TR/webauthn/#aaguid) (an identifier indicating the type of the authenticator) in [the credential's authenticator data](https://www.w3.org/TR/webauthn-3/#sctn-attestation).
+Relying parties can find out the origin of a passkey and distinguish whether it's been created on iCloud Keychain or on Chrome profile, by looking at the [AAGUID](https://www.w3.org/TR/webauthn/#aaguid) (an identifier indicating the type of the authenticator) in [the credential's authenticator data](https://www.w3.org/TR/webauthn-3/#sctn-attestation).